Relief for Uncomfortable, Dry Eyes

 While dry eye on its own is not usually serious, it certainly is uncomfortable.
 And, if left untreated, it can become harmful, causing tissue damage and scarring the cornea.
 Dry eyes may also reduce your quality of life.

-Any time your eyes are uncomfortable, you should book an appointment.
+Any time your eyes are uncomfortable or dry, you should book an appointment.
 We’ll help you find relief!

 Symptoms of Dry Eye